Updated: July 6, 2020, 6:00 P.M. EDT

 OIA will assist you with a reinstatement petition only if all of the conditions above apply.
 If you do not meet the above eligibility requirements you will need to consult a US immigration attorney.

 Unfortunately, there has not been any guidance provided on how the Department of Homeland Security will address situations where an individual has fallen out of status and is required to leave the U.S. but is unable to do so due to current travel restrictions.
-NSU's Office of International Affairs is unable to advise students as to what will happen in this situation.
-Students may wish to contact an immigration attorney regarding their situation.
+Students may wish to seek the assistance of a qualified immigration attorney, such as NSU’s external legal counsel, Fragomen.

 Making the decision to return home is a very personal one.
 Before making the decision to return home, F-1 students should consider: